Fossil Pokémon

 Lileep

-It can shoot corrosive, stick to anything with its pull cups, and it can utilize Storm Drain.
-This implies that when Cradily gets hit by any water move he just beverages it.
-Like an outright chief.
+It can shoot acid, stick to any surface with its suction cups, and use Storm Drain.
+This means that when any water move hits Cradily, he just drinks it.
+Just like a real leader.

 3. Kabuto